 I ran down to the fire hall about 4 short blocks and as I was running I realized the fire was in one of the businesses on main street.

-Art Gunderson and I arrived at the same time and grabbed a couple of fire hoses and ran and got them hooked to the closest hydrant, climbed on top of the bowling alley, which was right across from the fire hall, and started putting water on the old hospital that had made into apartments.
+Art Gunderson and I arrived at the same time and grabbed a couple of fire hoses and ran and got them hooked to the closest hydrant.
+We climbed on top of the bowling alley, which was right across from the fire hall, and started putting water on the old hospital that had been made into apartments.
 I believe we were the first ones to put water on the fire.